hande-sevgi/hande-sevgi.github.io/_pages/beyond.md

  <a class="beyond-card" href="https://linguistics-research-chatbot.streamlit.app">
     <h2>In progress chatbot</h2>
-    <p>I am working on a chatbot to use in linguistic research to improve my skills to build.</p>
+    <p>I am working on a chatbot (for the moment it is just a search bot due to the financial limits) to use in linguistic research to improve my skills to build something.
+It is just ups and downs currently, still learning. </p>
   </a>